-The Wells Fargo foreign transaction fee is 0% or 3%, depending on the card.
-The Wells Fargo Propel American Express credit card does not have a foreign fee, but all other Wells Fargo cards charge 3%.
-So most people with a Wells Fargo credit card or debit card will pay an extra 3% on purchases from a foreign merchant, both in-person and online.
-That’s why it’s best to get a Propel card for making international purchases.
+The Wells Fargo foreign transaction fee is either 0% or 3%, depending on the card.
+The Hotels.com® Credit Card doesn’t have a foreign fee, but all other Wells Fargo cards charge 3%.
+So, most people with a Wells Fargo credit card or debit card will pay an extra 3% on purchases from a foreign merchant, both in-person and online.

-But the best credit card with no annual or foreign fees really depends on your credit standing and what type of rewards you’re looking for.
+That said, the best credit card with no annual or foreign fees really depends on your credit standing and what type of rewards or other features you’re looking for.
 Fortunately, there’s a whole range of attractive possibilities.

 The Wells Fargo Cash Wise foreign transaction fee is 3%.
 The fee is added to the total amount of any transaction made outside of the United States or through an internationally-based merchant online.
 The fee is within the 1%-3% range that other issuers charge for foreign transactions.

-If you frequently make purchases outside of the U.S., the Cash Wise Visa would not be a worthy travel companion.
-The card offers at least 1.5% cash back on purchases.
-However, any rewards earned will be reduced, if not wiped out completely, by a 3% fee tacked on to each international transaction.
+If you frequently make purchases outside of the U.S., the Wells Fargo Cash Wise would not be a worthy travel companion.
+The card offers 1.8% cash back on digital wallet purchases during the first 12 months and 1.5% back on all other purchases, plus $150 for spending $500 in the first 3 months.
+However, any rewards earned will be reduced, if not wiped out completely, by a 3% fee tacked on to each international transaction.… read full answer

-Here’s the Wells Fargo Cash Wise foreign transaction fee:
+Here’s some more info about the Wells Fargo Cash Wise card: